 Singing Hills Dairy: goat milk chevre & feta, yogurt, & pork

-Star Thrower Farm: sheep milk cheeses, lamb meat, yarn, pelts, wood blankets
+Star Thrower: sheep milk cheeses, lamb meat, yarn, pelts, wool blankets

 Sunshine Harvest Farm: chicken, beef, pork, lamb, & eggs